Mohamad-Adwan/Mohamad-Adwan/README.md

  ## 🎯 Fun Fact
-When I'm not coding, I enjoy playing game, hiking, and exploring new technologies.
+When I'm not coding, I enjoy playing games, and exploring new technologies.

 ## 💬 Let's Collaborate!
 I'm always open to discussing new projects and opportunities.
 Feel free to reach out to me!